praveenvattem/TrafficSign_Classifier/writeup_template.md

 Variables were initialized with using of a truncated normal distribution with mu = 0.0 and sigma = 0.1.
 Learning rate was finetuned by try and error process.
 Traffic sign classes were coded into one-hot encodings.
 Detailed training log can be found in the train_log_f.csv file (it includes minibatch loss and accuracy).
 As one can observe, at the end of the training process, accuracy stopped increasing and loss oscillated around relatively small value.
-Training was performed on a GTX 920MX (nvidia) and it takes about half an hour.
+Training was performed on a GTX 920MX (nvidia) and it takes about 16 minutes.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.